 White had a most singluar career in county cricket..in January 1966, the Nottingham Guardian reported: "Notts have obtained the services of the aggressive Middlesex left-handed batsman, Bob White, aged 29."
 Based on the available evidence that seemed an accurate enough comment.
-In 1963, for example, batting at no.4, White had finished second in the Middlesex batting averages only a smidgen behind Parfitt.
-He did not bowl.
-After 115 matches for Middlesex he sent down precisely 2.3 Championship overs.
+In 1963, for example, batting at 4, White had finished second in the Middlesex batting averages, only a smidgen behind Peter Parfitt.
+He did not bowl - after 115 matches for Middlesex he had sent down precisely 2.3 Championship overs.

 Yet In 1971, with Notts, he was the county's principal wicket-taker, both in terms of victims and average!